 Winter (December - February)

-Winter is Austria’s prime time for skiing.
+Winter is Austria’s prime skiing season.
 In the Alps, temperatures often drop well below freezing, creating perfect conditions for skiing, snowboarding, and cross-country skiing.
 Resorts like St. Anton, Kitzbühel, and Saalbach-Hinterglemm are major draws.
-In the cities, with temperatures around 0°C, warm up at Christmas markets with mulled wine and punch.

 Arriving by Train